Daniel-Q-Reis/HealthCoreAPI/ROADMAP.md

   - [x] Apply view-level caching to a read-only endpoint.
   - [x] Write tests to validate both patterns.

-## Documentation & Process

-- [x] **Chore: Add Initial Architecture Decision Records (`docs/add-initial-adrs`)**
-  - Establish ADR process for documenting architectural decisions.
-  - Document key decisions from Slices 1-10 (modular monolith, JWT, Celery/Redis, Prometheus).

-*(This roadmap will be updated as slices are completed and new priorities are defined.)*

-- [ ] **Slice 12: Idempotency for Mutating Endpoints (`feature/idempotency-mvp`)**
+- [x] **Slice 12: Idempotency for Mutating Endpoints (`feature/idempotency-mvp`)**
-  - [ ] Implement a model to store idempotency keys.
+  - [x] Implement a model to store idempotency keys.
-  - [ ] Create an idempotency middleware to handle `Idempotency-Key` headers.
+  - [x] Create an idempotency middleware to handle `Idempotency-Key` headers.
-  - [ ] Apply the middleware pattern to a critical POST endpoint.
+  - [x] Apply the middleware pattern to a critical POST endpoint.
-  - [ ] Write tests to verify duplicate requests are handled correctly.
+  - [x] Write tests to verify duplicate requests are handled correctly.

 - [x] **Slice 13: Resilience - Circuit Breaker MVP (`feature/resilience-circuit-breaker-mvp`)**
   - [x] Document the Circuit Breaker pattern in a new ADR.